Dieste Scholarship for Innovation and Creativity

 The Dieste Scholarship for Innovation and Creativity was established by the Board of Regents of The University of Texas System on June 13, 2016, to benefit the Stan Richards School of Advertising & Public Relations at the Moody College of Communication.
 Gift funds were provided by Mr. R. Anthony Dieste.

-The scholarship is intended to encourage students who engage in innovation and creative problem solving.
+The scholarship is intended to encourage students who engage in innovative and creative problem solving.
 It should be awarded to an undergraduate within the Stan Richards School of Advertising & Public Relations.
-Preference will be given to students who demonstrate creativity and innovation in problem solving.
-Examples include, but are not limited to, coming up with a distinctive solution to a problem faced by the University, community, or family; students who have solved an artistic, scientific, or technical problem in new or unusual ways; students who have developed an innovative way to save the environment or improve people’s health; or students who have developed a new mobile solution or application that provides consumer or business utility.”
+Examples include, but are not limited to, coming up with a distinctive solution to a problem faced by the University, community, or family; students who have solved an artistic, scientific, or technical problem in new or unusual ways; students who have developed an innovative way to save the environment or improve people’s health; or students who have developed a new mobile solution or application that provides consumer or business utility.

 Tony and his wife Stephanie are from Longhorn families and are proud parents of UT students.
 They are enthusiastic supporters of the Stan Richards School, members of the Dean’s Advisory Council, and members of the Moody College Family Network.